procore-oss/ruby-sdk/README.md

 The Procore Gem exposes a configuration with several options.

-For example, when use this gem in a Rails application, the configuration can be done like below:
+For example, when using this gem in a Rails application, the configuration can be done like below:
 ```ruby
 # config/initializes/procore.rb